milan-lepik/crawler-google-places/README.md

 Normally, each result item contains data about a single place.
 Each item is displayed as one row in tabulated formats.
 There is a lot of data about each place, so the tabulated formats get very messy and hard to analyze.
 Fortunately, there is a solution.

+You can tick on the `oneReviewPerRow` input option to get one review per row as output.
+If you already have a dataset and need to adjust its format, read further.

 For example, if you need to analyze reviews, you can configure the download to only contain the data you need and adjust the row/column format.
 Here's how to get a list of reviews with a place title one review per row: copy the download link in the format you need, paste it to a different tab, and add  `&unwind=reviews&fields=reviews,title`  to the end of the link URL, and then press Enter to download it.  `unwind=reviews`  means that each review will be on its own row.  `fields=reviews,title`  means that only reviews and title will be downloaded, skipping the other data.
 Otherwise, the output would be very big, but it's also no problem if you don't use  `fields`  at all.

 The whole download link for, e.g. CSV would look like this (with dataset ID):[https://api.apify.com/v2/datasets/DATASET_ID/items?clean=true&format=csv&attachment=true&unwind=reviews&fields=reviews,title](https://api.apify.com/v2/datasets/dataset_id/items?clean=true&format=csv&attachment=true&unwind=reviews&fields=reviews,title)